rust-lang/rfcs/0000-enum-struct.md

 If a method is overridden, we should still be able to call it.
 C++ uses `::` syntax to allow this.
 In the example above we use `Foo::bar(self)` to indicate static dispatch of an overridden method.
-I'm not sure if this is currently valid Rust or if it is the optimal tsolution.
+I'm not sure if this is currently valid Rust or if it is the optimal solution.
 But it looks nice to me and we need something for such a situation.

 ## Generics